 - Then cut a batten for the middle and attach.
 It’s also a good idea to use a roofer’s square as you go for perfect right angles.
-Another point to make is that if you’re using tanalised timber, it’s already treated, so you won’t need to treat any cuts with a preserve for an outdoors project.
+Another point to make is that if you’re using tanalised timber.
+That’s because it’s already treated and you won’t need to preserve any cuts to live outside.

 MY GARDEN STORAGE CHEST IS STARTING TO TAKE SHAPE!

 - Now repeat this for the opposite side.
-Note, if you’re doing a sloping roof, you’ll need to measure it again for the right measurements and cut mitred ends.
+Note, if you’re doing a sloping roof, you’ll need to measure it again for the right measurements.
+This includes cut mitred ends.

 - So we’re back to clamping again and you’ll need to trap the frame work to one of the ends while also to a table or sawhorse.

-- Then, to fix the front and back framework to the side, ensuring again that you pre-drill and screw to the ends.
+- Then, fix the front and back framework to the side.
+But again, always ensure you pre-drill and screw.
 You don’t need a countersink bit for this section.

 - And before you finish the rest of the cladding as above, you’ll need to fix one more batten for the base area which has naturally formed the moment you attached all the sides on.
 This is imperative as a floor support.
 TIP: Generally I think a batten every 30cm is a good idea – however, I needed an extra one for the end panels as there was too much movement in the feather edge boards.